the-turrets-dao/DAO-Governance-POC/README.md

 Other **parameters** are:
 - account id of the source account used to finance this operation (executors account)
-- proposal account id - see [create proposal](#-create-proposal)
+- proposal account id - see [create proposal](#create-proposal)
 - a link to the specific configuration of the proposal - see [proposal data specification](#specification-of-the-proposal)

-The **XDR** resulting from the execution of the contract is signed by the turret servers and has to be also signed by the user with the signer(s) of the source account before submitted to the stellar network.
+The **XDR** resulting from the execution of the contract action ```tally``` is signed by the turret servers and has to be also signed by the user with the signer(s) of the source account before submitted to the stellar network.

 ### Contract logic of the tally proposal action